 3. Unless PortSwigger Ltd has pre-approved the Licensee's purchase on credit in writing (and subject to any additional credit terms that apply to any such approval), payment is required in advance.
 Shortly after the Licensee makes payment and the order has been accepted by Portswigger Ltd, the Licensee will receive an email containing instructions enabling the Licensee to log in and download the Licensee's software and licence key.
 If the Licensee does not receive this email within 30 minutes of making payment, please email the Licensor, who will investigate the issue and endeavour to respond within one working day.
 In relation to purchases made on agreed credit terms, PortSwigger reserves the right to charge interest under the Late Payment of Commercial Debts (Interest) Act 1998 on invoiced amounts unpaid by their due date.

-4. If the Licensee wishes to cancel its order, please email the Licensor, within 7 days of making payment, or if the order has been placed on credit, credit having been pre-approved by PortSwigger Ltd, please email the Licensor within 7 days of placing the order, and in each case before the Licensee downloads the software or licence key.
+5. If the Licensee wishes to cancel its order, please email the Licensor, within 7 days of making payment or payment being taken for auto-renewal licenses, or if the order has been placed on credit, credit having been pre-approved by PortSwigger Ltd, please email the Licensor within 7 days of placing the order, and in each case before the Licensee downloads the software or licence key.
 If the Licensee already downloaded the software or licence key, it will not be possible to refund the order.

 Burp Suite Enterprise Edition Licence Agreement